The Fire Wasn't My Ending. It Was My Becoming.

 I believe you.

-There is a path forward.
+And there is a path forward.

 I'm not a therapist or psychologist—I'm a trauma-informed coach who combines lived experience with formal training: